spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 csd :: RenderCsd a => a -> IO ()
 ~~~

-To invoke the csound on the rendered file.
+To invoke the Csound on the rendered file.
-Also we can render the procedure to the csound file and
+Also we can render the procedure to the Csound file and
-use the csound to invoke it.
+use the Csound to invoke it.
 That's how we can skip the rendering step.

 Let's process a sound file.
 We can create a sound file that contains a pure tone: